 What kinds of chemicals require this warning?

 Prop 65 applies to chemicals identified by the State of California as carcinogens and reproductive toxins.
 Although there may be debates about which chemicals actually do cause cancer, birth defects, or reproductive harm, Prop 65 requires the State of California to publish a list of these chemicals.
-When Prop 65 went into effect in 1987, there were about 30 chemicals on the list, but as of 2011, the list had grown to well over 800 different chemicals.
-Obviously, no natural product manufacturer can afford to routinely test for more than even a very few of these chemicals.
+When Prop 65 went into effect in 1987, there were about 30 chemicals on the list, but by 2011, the list had grown to well over 800 different chemicals.
+Obviously, no natural product manufacturer can afford to routinely test for more than even a few of these chemicals.

-What levels of chemicals require this warning?
+What levels of chemicals require a Prop 65 warning?

 Can you give an example?

 The federal safety standard set by the FDA for lead in dietary supplements is no more than 10 ppm.
-International standards are often 5 ppm.
-But the Prop 65 "safe harbor" standard is 0.5 micrograms per day, meaning that a person may not be exposed to lead above this amount, for any product, without a Prop 65 warning.
+International standards are often 5 ppm, but the Prop 65 "safe harbor" standard is 0.5 micrograms per day, meaning that a person may not be exposed to lead above this amount, for any product, without a Prop 65 warning.
 Setting aside the difficulties of translating this exposure level to a concentration level in a specific product, applying this standard to supplements means that lead content levels may need to be many times lower than the federal levels in order for a product to be sold without a Prop 65 warning.
 Above the "safe harbor" levels, a Prop 65 warning must be given to avoid lawsuits and potential liability.
 Similar "safe harbor" standards are set for over 800 chemicals on the Prop 65 list.

 Who enforces Prop 65?

 Prop 65 actions can be brought by the California Attorney General or certain other public entities, or by anyone who chooses to bring suit "in the public interest."
-Any plaintiff, including the state of California, who prevails in a lawsuit or that settles one, is entitled to 25% of any civil penalties paid by the Prop 65 defendant.
+Any plaintiff, including the State of California, who prevails in a lawsuit or that settles one, is entitled to 25% of any civil penalties paid by the Prop 65 defendant.
 Over the years, a number of bounty hunters and professional plaintiffs have brought Prop 65 lawsuits, the vast majority of which have been settled.
 In 2010, private plaintiffs settled 187 lawsuits for amounts totaling nearly $14 million.
 One Prop 65 plaintiff filed hundreds of such suits against dietary supplement manufacturers in 2009-2010.
 Most were settled for significant sums, which could then be used to finance more demands and lawsuits.

 Why not just fight Prop 65 lawsuits?